Kelvin Central Buses: History

-The ownership issue was not to be resolved until June 1996, when FirstBus purchased SB Holdings, including Stagecoach's 20% shareholding.
+The ownership issue was not to be resolved until June 1996, when FirstBus purchased SB Holdings, including Stagecoach's 20% shareholding, for £96 million.
 A new all-over red livery was adopted for the combined company, and the KCB Network trading name was replaced with Kelvin, and later First Kelvin.
-In 1998, Kelvin Central Buses was rebranded as First Glasgow after the sale was approved.
+In 1998, Kelvin Central Buses was rebranded as First Glasgow after the sale was approved, with Kelvin Central Buses Ltd renamed to First Glasgow (No.2) Ltd.